mythril-forge/homebrew-classes/sorcerer/giant-soul/giant-soul.md

 ***Cost: 1 point***

-When you cast a spell that cannot deal direct damage, you can spend 1 sorcery point to make all sensory aspects of the spell invisible, innaudible, and otherwise unnoticeable.
+When you cast a spell that cannot deal direct damage, you can spend 1 sorcery point to make all sensory aspects of the spell **invisible**, innaudible, and otherwise unnoticeable.
 Divination magic or a similar effect will still detect the spell.

 You can use Cloudborn Spell even if you have already used a different Metamagic option during the casting of the spell.